View Dyslexie font | View high contrast

 Accessible Path of Travel

 Ensure that clear paths of travel are provided both outside and within the venue.
-The venue and environs should be clear of obstacles and trip hazards such as electrical cables should be moved or taped down.
+The venue and environs should be clear of obstacles and trip hazards such as electrical cables, must be moved or taped down.

 Venue